sfjf1/JFungGBooks/README.md

 ```

 # Use Case 1 (First time running)
-a.
-Enter *1* at the prompt to "Search books"
+1. Enter *1* at the prompt to "Search books"
-b.
-Enter keywords (e.g. Digital Photography) at the second prompt
+2. Enter keywords (e.g. Digital Photography) at the second prompt
-c.
-Enter *2* to "Add book to bookshelf"
+3. Enter *2* to "Add book to bookshelf"
-d.
-Enter the bookID of one book to the prompt (bookID is the first left column)
+4. Enter the bookID of one book to the prompt (bookID is the first left column)
-e.
-Enter *4* to "Display books from bookshelf"
+5. Enter *4* to "Display books from bookshelf"
-f.
-Enter *5* to "Save bookshelf to disk"
+6. Enter *5* to "Save bookshelf to disk"
-g.
-Repeat *c* to *f* to add another book to bookshelf
+7. Repeat steps *3* to *6* to add another book to bookshelf

 # Use Case 2 (Working with existing bookshelf)
-a.
-Enter *3* to "Load book from bookshelf"
+1. Enter *3* to "Load book from bookshelf"
-b.
-Repeat steps *a* to *f* in Use Case 1 to find books and add to bookshelf.
+2. Repeat steps *1* to *6* in Use Case 1 to find books and add to bookshelf.